History of Kashmir: Historiography

 Nilamata Purana (complied c.
 500–600 CE) contains accounts of Kashmir's early history.
 However, being a Puranic source, it has been argued that it suffers from a degree of inconsistency and unreliability.
 (Note: Puranic genealogy are "incomplete and occasionally inaccurate".
 The chronology of events described in Puranas often do not tally with historical discoveries of modern era.)
 Kalhana's Rajatarangini (River of Kings), all the 8000 Sanskrit verses of which were completed by 1150 CE, chronicles the history of Kashmir's dynasties from earlier times to the 12th century.
 It relies upon traditional sources like Nilmata Purana, inscriptions, coins, monuments, and Kalhana's personal observations borne out of political experiences of his family.
 Towards the end of the work mythical explanations give way to rational and critical analyses of dramatic events between 11th and 12th centuries, for which Kalhana is often credited as "India's first historian".

 During the reign of Muslim kings in Kashmir, three supplements to Rajatarangini were written by Jonaraja (1411–1463 CE), Srivara, and Prajyabhatta and Suka, which end with Akbar's conquest of Kashmir in 1586 CE.
 The text was translated into Persian by Muslim scholars such as Nizam Uddin, Farishta, and Abul Fazl.
 Baharistan-i-Shahi and Haidar Mailk's Tarikh-i-Kashmir (completed in 1621 CE) are the most important texts on the history of Kashmir during the Sultanate period.
 Both the texts were written in Persian and used Rajatarangini and Persian histories as their sources.

 Palaeolithic

 At the Lower-Middle Palaeolithic Galander site near Pampore in the Kashmir Valley, remains of the extinct elephant species Palaeoloxodon turkmenicus have been found associated with knapped stone tools produced by archaic humans, with the bones of the elephant suggested to display deliberate fracturing, perhaps produced during the act of butchery.
 The stone tools exhibit production techniques reminiscent of the Levallois type, and the site is suggested to date to the Middle Pleistocene, around 400-300,000 years ago.

 Early history

-This general view of the unexcavated Buddhist stupa near Baramulla, with two figures standing on the summit, and another at the base with measuring scales, was taken by John Burke in 1868.
-The stupa, which was later excavated, dates to 500 CE.
+Clay vase depicting horned figure, with round carnelian beads, from Burzahom, c.
+2700 BC.